 -- 1:27 Motivated to control my temper.

 -- 2:53 Social anxiety.

 -- 3:45 Motivated to become a better player.

 As you can see, Josie and I found basic categories.
 Some of the attacks reinforced motivation and self-improvement.
 The critic set high standards for Josie.
 Josie is a perfectionist.

-On this track, we discussed the four-step technique Identifying the Critic.
+In this section, we discussed the four-step technique Identifying the Critic.
 These four steps were: hearing the internal voice; recognizing its presence; monitoring the voice; and determining emotional feedback.
-Would playing this track be beneficial to a teen client of yours?
+Would playing this section be beneficial to a teen client of yours?

-On the next track, we will distinct ways to Destroy the Critic.
+In the next section, we will explore distinct ways to Destroy the Critic.
 These methods include: unmasking the purpose; talking back; and rendering the critic useless.

 Online Continuing Education QUESTION 5